A topic from the subject of Analysis in Chemistry.

 Introduction

-NMR is a powerful analytical tool used to study the structure and dynamics of molecules.
-It involves the manipulation of nuclear spin states using radiofrequency pulses and detection of the resulting nuclear magnetic resonance signals.
+NMR is a powerful analytical technique used to study the structure and dynamics of molecules.
+It involves the manipulation of nuclear spin states using radiofrequency pulses and the detection of the resulting nuclear magnetic resonance signals.
+This allows chemists to gain detailed information about the composition and structure of molecules.

 Key Principles